Frisian literature: Friesland

 Modern West Frisian, beginning around 1800 with the Romantic movement, went through a rebirth.
 Many authors once again came to appreciate their language, and scholars studied West Frisian from an academic standpoint.
 Organizations were formed that drew supporters from upper and middle-class backgrounds.
-A further push of Dutch influence from the education system prompted three brothers, Justus, Eeltsje, and Tsjalling Halbertsma, to create works in West Frisian, including De Alde Friezen, which became the national anthem of the Western Frisian people.
+A further push of Dutch influence from the education system prompted the Brothers Halbertsma, Justus, Eeltsje, and Tsjalling Halbertsma, to create works in West Frisian, including De Alde Friezen, which became the national anthem of the Western Frisian people.
 Their works were collected and published as the famous Rimen en Teltsjes in 1871.

 The Frisian language was firmly established as an academic study in the twentieth century (Rolf Bremmer is the current professor of Old Frisian at Leiden University), and the language is available for study in secondary education as well.
 After World War II, from around 1945 to 1963, Frisian literature experienced another period of growth with important authors and literary ambassadors like Anne Wadman, Fedde Schurer, Fokke Sierksma, and Lolle Nauta, though Wadman went to his grave disappointed that he had not succeeded in creating a rapprochement between Dutch and Frisian literatures.
 Still, Frisian literature continues to flourish at least within Friesland: Frisian authors were being promoted to the Dutch readership, and there are dozens of Frisian-language authors and literary magazines.
 At the same time, declining sales of literature in the Netherlands have affected Frisian literature as well, with estimates of the decline in sales of Frisian literature estimated at 30 to 40% since 2000, and library loans of Frisian books in one area declining from 152,000 in 2005 to 135,000 in 2007.